England | Scotland | Wales | Northern Ireland | Ireland

 MBBS Diploma FSRH

 Born in Scarborough and moved to Teesside 23 years ago.
 She went to school in Redcar and trained at Newcastle University, qualifying in 2006.
 She has worked in hospitals in Teesside throughout her training and joined the local GP training scheme before joining the Practice in August 2011.
 She initially joined as a salaried doctor but became a partner in April 2012.
 She has an interest in sexual health and contraception, fits and removes coils and implants within the Practice.
 She has twins- a boy and girl- born in January 2016.

 MB ChB MRCGP DFFP

-We have five Practice Nurses, one Treatment Room Nurse.
+We have five Practice Nurses.

-We have two admin support staff who support the admin and management teams, three Data Entry Clerks, nine Practice Assistants and four Practice Secretaries.
+We have two admin support staff who support the admin and management teams, three Data Entry Clerks, nine Practice Assistants and three Practice Secretaries.
 All teams help towards supporting a good quality patient centred care approach.